wcDogg/python-cc-num-gen/README.md

 ## Do the numbers work?

 These are theoretical cards meant for testing the pre-checks that happen on a payment screen before payment is submitted.
-The number, CVV, and expiration are all theoretically valid, but their randomness makes it next to impossible that a given card is real.
+This utility does not generate real-world card information.
+For example, real CSV numbers are generated using an algorithm tied to the card number and other data points - something this utility can't do.

 ## Need different card numbers?